callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/02-foss-culture.markdown

 You know the USA?
 I don't live there, but I certainly know it.
-There's a certain politician there who has followers so tribal, so forgiving to their holy leader: That they'll forgive him for commiting multiple felonies.
+There's a certain politician there who has followers so tribal, so forgiving to their holy leader: That they'll forgive him for committing multiple felonies.
 His name is Donald J. Trump and he is now -- somehow -- the president of the USA.
 What I'm trying to convey is that the FOSS community is almost as tribal as the USA Republican party